m4cit/DLQR/README.md

 >python DLQR.py --train --model cnn_reciter --device cpu
 >```

 You can predict with the included pre-trained models (currently one model), and re-train if needed.

+The input audio file should be 15 seconds long.
+If it's longer, it will be trimmed before predicting.

 Delete the existing model to train from scratch (both options require training data).

 ## Data